lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verses 17-21.**

-1\.The distress of the sick.
+1\.
+The distress of the sick.

-2\.Their cure by the Great Physician.
+2\.
+Their cure by the Great Physician.

-3\.Their grateful behaviour to him.
+3\.
+Their grateful behaviour to him.

 — *W. Romaine.*

 **Verses 17-22.** A Visit to Christ's Hospital.

-1\.The names and characters of the patients—"fools"; all sinners are fools.
+1\.
+The names and characters of the patients—"fools"; all sinners are fools.

-2\.The cause of their pains and afflictions—"because of their transgressions", etc.
+2\.
+The cause of their pains and afflictions—"because of their transgressions", etc.

-3\.The progress of the disease—"their soul abhorreth all manner of meat"; and, "they draw near onto the gates of death."
+3\.
+The progress of the disease—"their soul abhorreth all manner of meat"; and, "they draw near onto the gates of death."

-4\.The interposition of the physician—"then they cry", etc.,
+4\.
+The interposition of the physician—"then they cry", etc.,

 **Verses 19-20.**